 See our article What Is A Swarm Trap?
 (How To Get “FREE” Bees) for more information on swarming.

-Absconding is relatively unusual while swarming is something you need to be aware of annually.
+Absconding is relatively unusual while swarming is something you must be aware of annually.

 This article details the causes of absconding and the steps you can take to prevent it.

 Honey bees may find a hive undesirable for a variety of reasons.
 Mitigating those issues lowers the chance that your bees will abscond.